 - Family history: Those whose parents have had gingivitis have a higher risk of developing it as well, this is thought to be due to the type of bacteria we acquire during our early life.

 Methods of diagnosing gingivitis in Turkey

-Your dentist or oral hygienist will check for gingivitis predisposing factors such as plaque and tartar buildup within the oral cavity.
+Your dentist or oral hygienist will check for predisposing factors such as plaque and tartar buildup in the oral cavity.

 It may also be recommended to check for signs of periodontitis.
 This can be done with an X-ray or by examining the periodontal tissues of the teeth using an instrument that measures the depths of the periodontal pocket.

 Treating gingivitis and following the instructions of a dental hygienist usually prevents complications, but if left untreated, gum disease can develop and affect the health of tissues, teeth and bones.